aws-samples/aws-elemental-media-services-factory/README.md

 The basic workflow is:
 - Execute CloudFormation template
 - Run a step function to create the media resources
-- Playback your channel!
+- Play back your channel!

-The CloudFormation template will deploy all the necessary permissions, Lambda functions, and a sample Step Function state machine that you can use as an example to follow [to create your own custom workflows](docs/ADVANCED.md#lambda-functions).
+The CloudFormation template will deploy all the necessary permissions, Lambda functions, and two sample Step Function state machines that you can use as an example to follow [to create your own custom workflows](docs/ADVANCED.md#lambda-functions).

 ## Where do I start?